thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/assets.md

 ## Asset alarms

 Tenant administrators and customer users are able to browse asset [alarms](/docs/pe/user-guide/alarms/).
-To configure an alarm, you should create relations from asset to the device, add an alarm rule and trigger the alarm via terminal.
+Tenant administrators and customer users can view asset alarms.
+As an example, if there is a relation between an asset and a device, you can configure the device to display alarms on the asset.
+To do this, you should enable the propagate option.
+When the alarm is created on the device, it will also be created on the asset.
+Also, you can create alarms for the asset itself using role nodes.
-After these actions, you can see the triggered alarm in the asset details.
+After these actions, you can see the triggered alarm in the asset in the Alarms tab.

 {% include images-gallery.html imageCollection="asset-alarms-pe" %}